-In the light of the knowledge and understanding of the union and its environment obtained in the course of the audit, we have not identified material misstatements in the officer's report.
+In the light of the knowledge and understanding of the Union and its environment obtained in the course of the audit, we have not identified material misstatements in the officer's report.
 We have nothing to report in respect of the following matters where the Trade Union and Labour Relations (Consolidation) Act 1992 and the Trade Union Reform and Employment Rights Act 1993 requires us to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - the revenue account to which our report relates, and the balance sheet are not in agreement with the books of account of the union; or - we have not received all the information and explanations we require for our audit; or - certain disclosures within the form AR21 of Officers' remuneration specified by law are not made.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the union has not maintained satisfactory control over its transactions in accordance with the requirements section 28; or - the financial statements are not in agreement with the accounting records and returns; or - the revenue account to which our report relates, and the balance sheet are not in agreement with the books of account of the union; or - we have not received all the information and explanations we require for our audit; or - certain disclosures within the form AR21 of Officers' remuneration specified by law are not made.